Skip to main content Skip to navigation

 Fall Nutrient Sprays in Tree Fruit

-Written by Bernardita Sallato, Updated in 2021.
+Written by Bernardita Sallato, Updated October 2024.
 Dowload Fact Sheet publication FS365E

 In tree fruit and other plants, macronutrients such as nitrogen (N), potassium (K), phosphorous (P), calcium (Ca), magnesium (Mg) and sulfur (S) are required in much larger amounts than micronutrients (Table 1).
 In most intensive cropping systems, the demand of macronutrients can surpass soil availability (or soil supply), requiring nutrient correction or maintenance.
 For example, K demand in a ‘Gala’ orchard can be 400 times the demand for boron (B) (calculated from Cheng and Raba, 2009).
 Nutrient uptake is most effective through plant roots; thus, soil application is preferred under adequate growing conditions (healthy roots, soil pH between 5.5 and 7.5, welldrained soil, moderate soil temperatures, among other factors).